fntechgit/fnevent-2024ocpglo-theme/src/pages/content-pages/registration.md

 #### **Cancellation Policy**

 A request to cancel your ticket must be emailed to [registration@opencompute.org](registration@opencompute.org?subject=2022%20OCP%20Global%20Summit%20-%20Question).
 Requests received prior to August 31 will receive a full refund.
 No refunds will be given after August 31.
+Only the ticket purchaser may transfer a ticket to someone else.
+Please log in to the Summit Platform and choose the “My Orders/Tickets” tab from the top-right hand side of the navigation bar.
+Click on the ticket you wish to transfer and select “Reassign” from the options.

 <br/>